tobykurien/Xtendroid/README.md

 ```

-Now the activity to fetch the quote from the internet (in a background thread), handle any errors, and display the result.
+Now the activity class to fetch the quote from the internet (in a background thread), handle any errors, and display the result.
 Imports and package declaration omitted.

 *MainActivity.xtend*
 ```xtend